awwright/http-progress/draft-wright-http-patch-byterange.md

 [200 bytes...]
 ~~~

-This second request also returns 2__ (Sparse Resource), since there are still 200 bytes that are not written to.
+This second request also returns 200 (OK).

 A third request uploads the final portion of the document: